History of Myanmar: 1948–1962

 By 1958, the country was beginning to recover economically, but was beginning to fall apart politically due to a split in the AFPFL into two factions.
 One faction was led by Thakins Nu and Tin, and the other was led by Ba Swe and Kyaw Nyein.
 And this was despite the unexpected success of U Nu's "Arms for Democracy" offer taken up by U Seinda in the Arakan, the Pa-O, some Mon and Shan groups, but more significantly by the PVO surrendering their arms.

 The situation however became very unstable in parliament, with U Nu surviving a no-confidence vote only with the support of the opposition National United Front (NUF), believed to have 'crypto-communists' amongst them.
 Army hardliners now saw the 'threat' of the CPB coming to an agreement with U Nu through the NUF, and in the end U Nu 'invited' Army Chief of Staff General Ne Win to take over the country.
 Over 400 'communist sympathisers' were arrested, of which 153 were deported to the Coco Island in the Andaman Sea.
 Among them was the NUF leader Aung Than, older brother of Aung San.
 The Botataung, Kyemon and Rangoon Daily newspapers were also closed down.

-Ne Win's caretaker government successfully established the situation and paved the way for new general elections in 1960 that returned U Nu's Union Party with a large majority.
+Ne Win's caretaker government successfully improved the security situation and paved the way for new general elections in 1960 that returned U Nu's Union Party with a large majority.
 The situation did not remain stable for long, when the Shan Federal Movement, started by Nyaung Shwe Sawbwa Sao Shwe Thaik (the first President of independent Burma 1948–52) and aspiring to a 'loose' federation, was seen as a separatist movement insisting on the government honouring the right to secession in 10 years provided for by the 1947 Constitution.
 Ne Win had already succeeded in stripping the Shan Sawbwas of their feudal powers in exchange for comfortable pensions for life in 1959.